moratsam/distributed/README.md

 Implementation of some algos, math concepts

+## Note: This is the current layout of the repo:

+*	**cluster** contains my work on writing distributed system from the ground up, which I will eventually use to test other projects within this repo.
+I am moving away from *libp2p* because deploying *libp2p* nodes to kubernetes leads to double-NAT-ing, which fucks with *libp2p*'s service discovery.

+* **erasure_codes** is a stand-alone project, contains everything dealing with the implementation of Reed-Solomon erasure codes.

+* **ssecret_sharing** is a stand-alone project, contains everything dealing with the implementation of Shamir's secret sharing.

+* **everything else** is a stand-alone project, containing the implementation of nodes which depend on *libp2p*.
+This can be used to run Bracha's reliable broadcast, which is implemented in **rbc0*.

 ### HOWTO

+### Note: this section deals with the **everything else** part of the repo

 Execute the bootstrap bash script.
 It will use the distry-bootstrap.privkey to generate its identity.
 Then you can use the bash commands in the **bash** dir to spin up additional nodes and execute some services.
 You may have to change the IP in the bash scripts to match the IP of your bootstrap node.